 My schedule started filling up quickly.
 It was obvious that there was a market for what I was offering.
-And it’s not just one type of customers.
-I’ve cooked for professional athletes but also for busy single mom who runs her business and when she comes home, she wants to eat well, healthy, organic, and enjoy the little time she has left with her child.
-I prepared a diet program for a single professional who didn’t cook himself but wanted to lose weight and eat more clean.
+And it’s not just one type of customer.
+I’ve cooked for professional athletes but also for a busy single mom who runs her business and when she comes home, she wants to eat well, healthy, organic, and enjoy the little time she has left with her child.
+I prepared a diet program for a single professional who didn’t cook himself but wanted to lose weight and eat clean.

 Looking back I realized that I didn’t enjoy repetitions in my life, and need to challenge myself all the time.

 That’s why this business is the best thing that happened to me.
-I get to be creative, flexible, I get to improvise, make my own decisions and even choose my own clients!
-To stay on top of the game, I also constantly study new trends and diets so I can help my clients making healthier choices.
+I get to be creative, and flexible, I get to improvise, make my own decisions and even choose my own clients!
+To stay on top of the game, I also constantly study new trends and diets so I can help my clients make healthier choices.

 Preparing someone’s meals or their important dinner party,

 in the privacy of their own kitchen, is quite personal.

 We all have different ideas, tastes, allergies, or likes, and creating a menu that works for every guest could be another challenge.
 Unlike in a professional kitchen, where the chef works behind closed doors, I have very direct, in-my-face feedback.
 Luckily for me, mostly positive.

 I found out it completes me.
 I get to cook, be creative, enjoy a variety of people, and sometimes even get to be entertaining.
 Those years on the stage in my twenties pay off!